Things to do on Sunday for Your Most Productive Week EVER

 The 13 Best Sunday Habits

-I’m not going to suggest you get up early!
+First, I’m not going to suggest getting up early (unless you want to)!
 Quite the opposite.
 It’s Sunday for goodness sakes!

-Start the day on a leisurely note.
+So, start the day on a leisurely note.
 Let yourself sleep a little later, or enjoy coffee with Sunday news.
 Snuggle up with the kiddos or fur babies.
-It’s still the weekend, and part of having an amazing week is taking the time to replenish your soul first.
+Savor those little morning moments.

 Healthy meals are hard to pull off when you’re ill-prepared and have nothing in the fridge.
 So, check out these four key ways to set yourself up for a healthy and organized week.